geomoose/geomoose-website/source/rfc/rfc-1.rst

 * 09/30/2011 - Adopted by votes from PSC.  +1: Brian, Jim, Dan, Bob, Eli and Brent
 * 02/25/2015 - With +1's from Brian, James, Eli, Brent, Duck, Duck becomes Chair, TC Haddad added to PSC.
+* 02/20/2026 - Brent Fraser resigns from the PSC via email to the geomoose-psc email list.